 The Montessori Community School, Inc. d/b/a Counterpane School is a private, not-for-profit 501(c)(3) educational organization founded in 1974 and incorporated in 1976.
 Until 1981 the school offered only Montessori Primary classes.
-Beginning in 1981, a new academic level was added each year until 1992 when 12th grade was added.
+Beginning in 1981, a new academic level was added each year.
+Our first graduating class was in 1991.

-Currently, Counterpane School is one of very few Montessori environments in the country that extends the Montessori philosophy from the 3-year-old child through twelfth grade.
+Currently, Counterpane School is one of very few Montessori environments in the country that extends the Montessori philosophy from the 3-year-old child through acceptance to college.
 Approximately 100 students and 10 teachers share in this co-worker, co-learner environment.

 In 1995 Counterpane School became a member of the Coalition of Essential Schools, a national school reform organization founded at Brown University, and has incorporated its tenets ever since.